momaillard/RNAseq_ShinyApp/README.md

 **img1** : detection and quantification of alternative splicing in our samples.
 <img src="/img/Screen1_SGSTab.png" width="500">

-**img2** : frequencies of variant detected in all sample + informations concerning the reference and new variants detected (size, splicing event type, predicted protein ...) + plot of the variants frequencies
+**img2** : frequencies of variants detected in our samples + informations concerning reference and new variants detected (size, splicing event type, predicted protein ...) + plot of the variants frequencies

 <img src="/img/Screen2_SGSTab.png" width="500">